IU School of Social Work is headquartered on the IUPUI campus with locations on 8 IU Campuses. The school also has the Department of Labor Studies

 The IPFW MSW program uses IUPUI tuition rates and fees.

 Tuition and fees are assessed on a per credit hour basis.
 The following tuition and fee rates apply to all students in the MSW program.

 The Office of the Bursar’s provides an estimate of your total semester tuition and fees based on your residency and enrollment status.
-Also, review your cost of attendance (COA, or budget), an estimate of all educational expenses for your program.
-The COA includes allocations for tuition and fees, books and supplies, housing, transportation, and personal expenses.
-For general information about the budget go to .
+Also, review your which includes allocations for tuition and fees, books and supplies, housing, transportation, and personal expenses..
 You can review your individual COA by accessing your Estimated Financial Aid Budget in the Financial Aid Need Summary in One.IU.

 The total cost for completing the MSW program varies depending on the length of time you are in school.
 To graduate, every student will need to complete 60 credit hours.
 Advanced Standing students will pay tuition for 39 credit hours.

 Costs for books and supplies vary from term to term.
 An estimate of $43 per credit hour for books provides an approximate total.
 Expenses for transportation and personal items also vary from student to student.
 The cost of attendance estimate includes allocations for these expenses, and federal financial aid can be used to cover these costs.

 |Information||Federal Direct Unsubsidized Loan||Federal Direct Graduate PLUS Loan|

 |Annual Amount||Up to $20,500 or cost of attendance, whichever is less||Up to student’s cost of attendance minus other aid|